jembi/openhim-mediator-mapping/README.md

 The mapping mediator, like most other OpenHIM mediators, can register to an instance of the OpenHIM.
 This gives the user a graphical interface to interact with the mediator for status information and config options(if available).

-> Note: For multiple instances of the mediator to register to the same instance of the openHIM each mediator has to have a unique `urn`.
+> Note: For multiple instances of the mediator to register to the same instance of the OpenHIM each mediator has to have a unique `urn`.
 You can set the `urn` using the environment variable MEDIATOR_URN.

 To get an OpenHIM Core and Console instance setup, use the `docker-compose.openhim.yml` script here (or your preferred method).
 Run the docker compose command with the following: